 But he bailed them out.

-They bailed out New York and other states as well, as did the people that never shut down working that were producing the medical equipment for everybody in record time, an incredible job that they did.
+And then our entire food supply chain, they bailed out New York and other states as well, as did the people that never shut down working, that were producing the medical equipment for everybody in record time, an incredible job that they did.

 They worked harder than ever to help other Americans at a time of need.

-You know, you you see the same thing here.
+You know, you see the same thing here.

 You know, the 99% that risk their lives every day, they don't get paid a whole lot of money.

-They can make a lot more money, probably doing outside work and and many other things with less aggravation and certainly not the abuse that many cops have been getting 800 injured rocks and bricks and and Molotov cocktails and bottles, uh, some dead, some permanently forever, you know, paralyzed.
+They can make a lot more money, probably doing outside work and many other things with less aggravation, and certainly not the abuse that many cops have been getting, 800 injured rocks and bricks and Molotov cocktails and bottles, some dead, some permanently forever, you know, paralyzed.

 It's horrible.